EI-CoreBioinformatics/mikado/docs/Installation.rst

 * snakemake
 * docutils

-These dependencies will be installed automatically.
+These dependencies will be installed automatically by PIP.

 .. _GitHub: https://github.com/lucventurini/mikado